TypeScript Tutorial

 • Tuple – learn how to store a fixed number of elements with known types in a tuple.

-• Enum – show you how to define a group of named constants by using the enum type.
+• Enum – show you how to define a group of named constants using the enum type.

 • Any Type – learn how to use the any type to store a value of any type in a variable.